DataDog/hiring-engineers/answers.md

 <img src="./images/localhost.png" alt="localhost meme" width="200"/>

-<h3>So, how did I need to change host in the container to point to Postgres on my machine?
-The issue was that I had set host to localhost in postgres.d/conf.yaml.
+<h3>The issue was that I had set host to localhost in postgres.d/conf.yaml in the container.
+So, how did I need to change host in the container to point to Postgres on my machine?
 I reset the host value to be host.docker.internal.
 This enabled the connection of the container with the database service on the host by forwarding to the internal IP address used by the host.</h3>
 <h3>Click here to see the docs --> <a href="https://docs.docker.com/desktop/mac/networking/#use-cases-and-workarounds">Networking features in Docker Desktop for Mac</a></h3>

+<h3>Postgres on Agent status report</h3>
 <img src="./images/postgres.png" alt="Postgres connection" width="500"/>

 <img src="./images/postgres_integration.png" alt="Postgres Integration" width="400"/>